SkyKings-Guild/Guides/guides/dojo.md

 Strategy: N/A

 ### Game: Test of Mastery
 How To Play: Shoot wool that are on top of wooden poles.
-Theres 3 types of wool, green which gives 8 points, yellow that gives 16 points and red that gives 32 points.
+There's 3 types of wool, green which gives 8 points, yellow that gives 16 points and red that gives 32 points.

 Strategy: Wait for the green blocks to turn into red, so you should try shoot them when the yellow block is close to